 Wayne Connell is a speaker who would love to talk with your organization, corporation, hospital, clinic or support group.
-Wayne is the Founder and President of the Invisible Disabilities Association which encourages, educates and connects people touched by illness, pain and injury.
+Wayne is the Founder and President of the Invisible Disabilities Association which encourages, educates and connects people and organizations touched by illness, pain and disability around the globe.

 Wayne’s inspiration came from his wife, Sherri, who became disabled in 1991 due to Progressive Multiple Sclerosis and Late-Chronic Lyme Disease.
 Sherri was extremely active all her life, working at the age of 10, singing and dancing in musicals, putting herself through college and obtaining three degrees.
 Now, going to a doctor’s appointment, taking a shower or getting a meal is a serious challenge for her.